- About EUPATI

 The European Patients’ Academy will develop educational modules in the following areas:

-Our collaborative Team includes European leaders in patient advocacy, universities, not-for-profit organisations and pharmaceutical companies that are members of EFPIA, bringing in key expertise in patient advocacy as well as in the processes of medicines research and development.
+Our collaborative team includes European leaders in patient advocacy, universities, not-for-profit organisations and pharmaceutical companies, bringing in key expertise in patient advocacy as well as in the processes of medicines research and development.

 The European Patients’ Academy will specifically target people speaking the seven most frequently spoken languages (English, French, German, Spanish, Polish, Italian and Russian), directly serving 12 countries (Austria, (Francophone) Belgium, France, Germany, Ireland, Italy, Luxemburg, Malta, Poland, Spain, (the German-speaking part of) Switzerland, UK, and CEE countries that speak Russian).
 We will focus on three groups: